 That’s rare, though.
 In many cases, genasi aren’t given names, and are forced to fight for themselves.
 These genasi take the names of whatever culture they wander into.
 If a genasi moves into a big dwarven stronghold, for example, they might adapt a dwarf name.
 Genasi are confident enough in themselves to accept new names quickly, and insist others call them the same.

 Genasi that are isolated are different stories.
 They might feel that a generic name fits them well.
 These genasi accept common terms that fit their heritage; names like “Ember,” “Sky,” “Onyx,” and “Crash” might be acceptable.
 These names are normal amongst genasi that embrace their culture, as well.
+Some other traditional Genasi names include:

 That concludes our genasi name guide.
 Genasi are extremely versatile; you can make some kind of genasi work in any situation.
 If you’re making a new character and want extra help, read our starting gold or rolling stats guide.